 Skip to Main Content

-Mastering the Literature Review - Uncovering Insights and Shaping Your Research: Getting Started
+Mastering the Literature Review - Uncovering Insights and Shaping Your Research

 This guide was created for the Mastering the Literature Review - Uncovering Insights and Shaping Your Research workshop on October 22, 2024, and revised for the McNair Scholars instruction session on February 13, 2025.